- Why Eleventy?

 - Directory Data Files (and ascending Parent Directories)

-- Front Matter Data in Layouts (moved in 1.0)
+- Front Matter Data in Layouts (this moved in 1.0)

 - Configuration API Global Data

 Community Resources Jump to heading